 As one of the most important and heavily utilised components of an item of construction or excavation equipment, your machine’s undercarriage requires ongoing attention and care if it’s to deliver the operational productivity and efficiency that you’d expect of a major investment.
 What’s more, as an incorrectly functioning undercarriage can affect the performance and lifespan of other components, resulting in decreased productivity, downtime and preventable repair and ownership costs.
+To get maximum productivity and lifespan from your excavation and construction equipment like dozers and excavators, you must operate your machines correctly, carry out undercarriage maintenance regularly and understand how undercarriage wear is caused.

 Factors that Affect Undercarriage Wear